Sam-Fang123/Communication-System-Simulation/channel equalization/README.md

 Steepest_desenct.m is used to simulate steepest desenct.

-The reslut of LMS and Wiener filter and zero forcing is in channel equalization report.pptx.
+The result of LMS and Wiener filter and zero forcing is in channel equalization report.pptx.

 The BER curve is in BER_curve_fig.